andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_06_Freeview.rst

 .. figure:: 06_Freeview_Demo.gif

 The **Toolbar** is underneath the Control Panel, and it contains options for changing the opacity, contrast, and color map of the images.
-When an image such as aseg.mgz is loaded, for example, the default is to color it as greyscale.
+When an image such as aseg.mgz is loaded, for example, the default is to use a greyscale color palette.
 A more informative color map, however, is the **FreeSurferColorLUT** (LUT = Look-Up Table), which color-codes each segment of the image according to a predefined table.

-Many of the images in FreeSurfer are encoded like this; it will take some time to find out which ones are, but a useful heuristic is to assume a look-up table for any image that is segmented (such as aseg.mgz) or parcellated (such as one of the atlases).
+Many of the images in FreeSurfer are encoded like this.
+It will take some time to find out which ones are, but a useful heuristic is to assume a look-up table for any image that is segmented (such as aseg.mgz) or parcellated (such as one of the atlases).

 Loading Volumes and Surfaces
 **********